 Favorite Ways to Use It

-- Grain Bowls - Think quinoa, black beans, air fryer roasted root veggies, and a big ol' drizzle of this on top.
+- Burrito bowls or Rice Bowls - Think quinoa, black beans, air fryer roasted root veggies, and a big ol' drizzle of this on top.

 - Sweet Potato Fries - Yes, it's weird.
 Yes, it works.
 I've tried it with both my homemade air fryer sweet potato fries and my frozen air fryer sweet potato fries, and it's 10/10 with both.

-- Sheet Pan Fajitas - Drizzle it over the whole tray when it comes out of the oven.
+- Sheet Pan Fajitas or Enchiladas - Drizzle it over the whole tray when it comes out of the oven.

 - As a Dip - Use this instead of your regular old dip for chips and raw veggies.